 Sailing, snorkeling, diving, and drinking are the four major pastimes on the small, minimally inhabited island of Jost Van Dyke.
 In order to get much else done, you're typically required to visit another island in the British Virgin Islands chain, but there are a few things that can easily occupy your time right on the island – most of which revolve around water.

-You'll discover a handful of beaches to consider visiting on the island.
-Snorkeling is available at some of the beaches, for people who enjoy the underwater scene.
-Click on the name of the beach to get additional information about that particular location.
+You'll find a handful of beaches to visit on the island.
+Snorkeling is an option at some of the beaches, if some members of your party are so inclined.
+Just click on each beach name to get additional information about that specific beach.

-Belmont Archaeological Site is a historical site just outside of Jost Van Dyke.
+Belmont Archaeological Site is a historical site close to Jost Van Dyke.
 Belmont is an archeological site near North Sound in which archeologists have procured dozens of objects from the Ostinoid period, helping them to piece together pieces of the historical puzzle regarding what life was like on the islands between the years 900 and 1 B.C.

 Help us improve!
 We welcome your corrections and suggestions.